fzero/lhl-lectures/w1d4-callbacks/README.md

 * Strings, numbers, arrays and everything else are values that I can put inside variables.
 * I can call functions passing any of these values as arguments and everything will work fine.
-* If functions are just another type of data, **I can pass functions as arguments to other functions.**
+* If functions are just another type of data, **I can pass functions as arguments to other functions!**

 And that's exactly what callbacks / function parameters are all about.